cepdnaclk/e18-co227-Automated-Notification-System-for-Examinations/docs/README.md

 # Our solution

 With this Automated Notification System that we are expecting to develop, the reminders will be sent automatically to the assigned lecturers before the deadlines.
-Due dates will be checked before like 3 days(this can be changed according to the department requirment).
+Due dates will be checked before like 3 days(this can be changed according to the department requirement).
 The body of the email will differ according to the different phases.

 # Data Flow